Congregation of Christian Brothers in New Zealand: Background

 The Christian Brothers were founded in Waterford, Ireland in 1802 by Edmund Ignatius Rice who was beatified in Rome in 1996.
-He was a wealthy committed Catholic businessman noted for his charity towards the poor.
+He was a wealthy committed Catholic businessman noted for his charity toward the poor.
 The death of his wife shortly after the birth of a handicapped daughter was a catalyst in his life.
-It deepened his spirituality which made him more aware of the needs of the marginalised especially young boys who lacked education in faith, literacy, numeracy and often lacked the basic necessities of life.
+It deepened his spirituality which made him more aware of the needs of the marginalised especially young boys who lacked education in faith, literacy, and numeracy and often lacked the basic necessities of life.
 He established schools for these boys despite the fact he had no teacher training and was in his early forties.
 Gradually other men, often businessmen like himself, joined him inspired by his charity and compassion.
 Other schools spread rapidly throughout Ireland.

 By the time of his death in 1844 his considerable fortune had been spent in establishing schools.
-In his own lifetime schools had been set up in England, and by the turn of the century schools were founded in America, India, South Africa, Australia, and New Zealand.
+In his lifetime schools had been set up in England, and by the turn of the century schools were founded in America, India, South Africa, Australia, and New Zealand.